News & Insights

 “The law requires that product claim ads give a ‘fair balance’ of information about drug risks as compared with information about drug benefits.
 This means that the content and presentation of a drug’s most important risks must be reasonably similar to the content and presentation of its benefits.”
 (FDA source link)

-Bottom ISI Tray leaves the most prominent page real estate for campaign messaging & overall navigation structure.
+#1 Bottom ISI Trays leaves the most prominent page real estate for campaign messaging & overall navigation structure.

-Usually, marketers aim to feature campaign artwork & a clear navigation structure in their above-the-fold (first full viewable screen) priority content.
-We know from years of industry research that web users typically eye-track in an F-shaped viewing pattern.
-If allowed by a product’s legal teams, we recommend sticking with the default bottom ISI tray so that other important content can be a user’s first visual priority.
+Usually, marketers aim to feature campaign artwork & a clear navigation structure in their above-the-fold (first full viewable screen) priority area.
+We know from years of industry experience and research that web users typically eye-track in an F-shaped viewing pattern.
+If allowed by a product’s legal teams, we recommend making a data-driven decision to use a default bottom ISI tray so that other important content can be a user’s first visual priority.
 View the F Shaped image below from Nielsen Norman Group:

-If legally permitted to collapse any Indication or Important Safety information.
-This is especially important on mobile screens where website real estate is even tighter.
-We’ve seen an average of 2x more tray-collapse actions taken on mobile websites – the size of tap-state is even more important for a mobile experience.
+Accessible linked areas are especially important on mobile screens where real estate is much tighter.
+We’ve seen an average of 2x more tray-collapse actions taken on mobile websites – and therefore the size of tap-state is even more important for a mobile experience.

 The W3C Web Accessibility Initiative has found that a mobile button size must be at least 44 x 44 pixels to meet accessibility minimum requirements – note the pixel height for the up/down arrows in the ISI tray examples below.
 The first example could easily lead to users tapping the wrong arrow or missing the ISI tray’s arrows altogether – creating user frustration & taking attention away from the site’s primary content and conversion goals.

-This sensation of executive function overwhelm is commonly defined as: “The cognitive load imposed by a user interface is the amount of mental resources that is required to operate the system.”
+This sensation of executive function overwhelm is commonly defined as too high of a cognitive load: “The cognitive load imposed by a user interface is the amount of mental resources that is required to operate the system.”

 We want to avoid users having to close multiple different tabs, trays or pop-ups to view their page content – showcasing too many interruptive pieces of content (that a user has to intake content from & then understand what action to take to get to their desired content) on page-load can cause cognitive overload.